derekmaciel/Enigpy/README.md

 (known as the "B" reflector in other models), and a plugboard.
 The plugboard typically had 10 connections, mapping a single character to another and vice versa.
 While the Enigma could work without any plugboard connections set, the plugboard greatly increased the cryptographic strength of the machine.

+## Todo

+There may be a more elegant way of encoding characters.
+Currently it uses a mix of math and string operations.
+I believe there is a simpler, numerical approach that would be easier to understand.

+In the future I would like to add support for plugboard configurations.
+The plugboard was essentially a configurable rotor wheel.